KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-TFL-Arrivals by ryck](https://github.com/ryck/MMM-TFL-Arrivals)

-1. `dependabot.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-TFL-Arrivals.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-TFL-Arrivals.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated - Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated - Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-TFL-Status by emanuele-albini](https://github.com/emanuele-albini/MMM-TFL-Status)